saltyorg/docs/docs/reference/guides/chazguides/home-server.md

 - Your ISP supports you running servers on ports 80 and 443.
 Some ISPs don’t allow or actively block this.

-- Your [Router supports port forwarding and hairpin NAT (or NAT loopback)](#router) Saltbox assumes that you are accessing apps via subdomains like “radarr.mydomain.com” rather than ip and port like 192.168.1.25:7878.
+- Your [Router supports port forwarding and hairpin NAT (or NAT loopback)](#router) Saltbox assumes that you are accessing apps via subdomains like “radarr.xYOUR_DOMAIN_NAMEx” rather than ip and port like 192.168.1.25:7878.
-   Without “hairpin NAT”, a request to “radarr.mydomain.com” from inside the network will not find its way to the proxy which does that routing.
+   Without “hairpin NAT”, a request to “radarr.xYOUR_DOMAIN_NAMEx” from inside the network will not find its way to the proxy which does that routing.
 [You can configure internal DNS in various ways to get around this, but this article is assuming the simplest path.]

 - Your [Router supports port forwarding specifically on ports 80 and 443](#router).
 Some ISP hardware apparently supports port forwarding *generally*, but not for these specific ports.